Updated: November 18, 2018

 - Our new ArcGIS Python API which lets you engage with data, analytics, and visualization through a clean Python API.
 See also this Chennai Floods analysis sample and video intro about using the API with The Jupyter Notebook.

 - Esri has a new initiative in Artificial Intelligence and Machine Learning.
-We now have "GeoAI" resources and demos on GitHub (must be signed in), and a recent blog post on possible machine learning implementations in ArcGIS.
+We now have "GeoAI" resources and demos on GitHub (must be signed in), and a series of articles on Medium about workable, innovative machine learning implementations in ArcGIS.
 See also The Science of Where Seagrasses Grow: ArcGIS and Machine Learning.
 Esri has also entered a new partnership with Microsoft in the realm of Artificial Intelligence that includes Esri technology now incorporated within Microsoft's Data Science Virtual Machine (i.e., ArcGIS Pro and the R-ArcGIS Bridge).
 Researchers can now apply for cloud computing grants under this initiative.
 This is part of Microsoft's exciting new AI for Earth Initiative which may become "a game-changer for our planet."

 - Tools and workflow packages such as Scientific Data Workflows, and Dimension Explorer, and 3D Fences and Curtains.
 See more at ArcGIS Code Sharing.